Young Carers Support

 What service does Hart and Rushmoor Young Carers provide?

-We provide two respite clubs for young people aged 10-18.
+We provide clubs for young people aged 8-18.
 These are led by qualified youth workers employed by Hart Voluntary Action.
 The Clubs meet during term-time only, and we link in with other Hampshire Young Carers projects to provide additional outings and events for young carers.

 How do we refer families to your project?